Explore Our Pediatric Appendectomy Services

 The appendix is a small, tube-shaped organ in the lower right side of your child’s belly.
 An infected appendix can cause appendicitis.
-Appendicitis might seem like a stomachache at first.
+Pediatric appendicitis might seem like a stomachache at first.
 Common symptoms include:

 - Strong pain that becomes steady and intense, mainly around the belly button (navel) or lower right part of the abdomen